-The Australian Maritime Safety Authority (AMSA) has introduced a network of marine fairways on the NWS of WA to reduce the risk of vessel collisions with offshore infrastructure.
-None of these fairways intersect with the Operational Area, however one fairway facilitating heavy traffic lies approximately 1 km north-west of the Operational area (Figure 4.22).
-Consultation with AMSA confirmed that only light traffic occurs within the Operational Area.
-Moderate to heavy shipping traffic occurs within the wider EMBA, and is generally confined to the AMSA shipping fairways.
+AMSA has introduced a network of marine fairways on the NWS of WA to reduce the risk of vessel collisions with offshore infrastructure.
+None of these fairways intersect with the Operational Area, however one fairway facilitating heavy traffic lies approximately 1 km north-west of the Operational Area (Figure 4-23).
+AMSA confirmed that only light traffic occurs within the Operational Area.
+Moderate to heavy shipping traffic occurs within the wider EMBA and is generally confined to the AMSA shipping fairways.